Play Lacrosse At Biola University

-Thank you for considering Biola University, and our lacrosse team, for continuing your education and athletic experience.
+Thank you for your interest in Biola University, and our lacrosse team, for continuing your education and athletic experience.
 Playing lacrosse at Biola is a unique experience, and one that you will remember for a lifetime.
 As a Christian university, we strive to integrate our faith with our sport, to grow and mature in the Christian faith.
 Because of this, we are looking for players who are serious in their Christian faith, and are willing to follow the standards and expectations set by both the university and the team.
-As a Christian institution, Biola does require all prospective students to have a reference from a pastor at your current church, and to sign a statement of faith set forth by the university.

 – Coach Klett